Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 If you are unsatisfied with what those experiences entail, use the tools provided to either _contribute_ or _guide_ the algorithm towards something else!

-If we empower _Others_ by identifying them for who they truly are, they will return the favor back in ways you couldn't even possibly fathom.
+If we empower _Others_ by identifying them as they truly are, they will return the favor back in ways you couldn't even possibly fathom.

 Now I have a little mental trick that was given to me by my dearest friend: reread the entirety of this section, but